 The Cornetto Trilogy‘s final installment, The World’s End, is, fittingly, the most mature of the series.
 In terms of supercharged editing, it’s somewhere between Shaun of the Dead and Hot Fuzz; and like its predecessors, it uses the tropes of a (sub)genre to tell a story all its own.

-Simon Pegg plays Gary King, a selfish, nostalgic man-child who convinces his more successful, now-adult childhood friends to come back to their hometown of Newton Haven to complete the Golden Mile, a pub crawl they failed to finish after graduating high school.
+Simon Pegg plays Gary King, a selfish, nostalgic man-child who convinces his more successful, mature childhood friends to come back to their hometown of Newton Haven to complete the Golden Mile, a pub crawl they failed to finish after graduating high school.
 But the town (and its pubs) aren’t quite the way Gary and his friends left them, and the changes aren’t all due to redevelopment initiatives…

 On a technical level, World’s End is a perfect ten; on a story-crafting level, it’s at least a nine.
-My one complain is that the only woman given more than five minutes of screen time in the whole cast serves, of course, as the love interest to be fought over by Gary and one of the other male characters.
+My one complaint is that the only woman given more than five minutes of screen time is, of course, The Love Interest, destined to be fought over by Gary and one of the other male characters until she ultimately picks one even though neither of them are worthy of her.
 I say “of course” because men fighting over a woman is something that happened in Shaun of the Dead and is the entire point of Scott Pilgrim, another film directed by Edgar Wright.
-Therefore, it’s slightly upsetting that, while Wright’s technical skills as both a storyteller and director have improved, his methods for incorporating women into a story don’t seem to have evolved since 2004.
+Therefore, it’s slightly upsetting that, while Wright’s technical skills as a storyteller improve with each film, his methods of incorporating women into a story haven’t evolved since 2004.